rantahar/introduction-to-mpi/_episodes/05-parallel-paradigms.md

 $$ A \cdot B = \left[ \begin{array}{cc}A_{11} \cdot B_{11} + A_{12} \cdot B_{21} & A_{11} \cdot B_{12} + A_{12} \cdot B_{22} \\ A_{21} \cdot B_{11} + A_{22} \cdot B_{21} & A_{21} \cdot B_{12} + A_{22} \cdot B_{22}\end{array} \right] $$

-The ranks don't actually need all the data, but they do need a large amount.
-Assuming that each rank holds one submatrix of A and B at the beginning, they need to send all their data to two other processes.
-If there were more that 4 ranks, they would need to share an entire row and a column.
+If the number of ranks is higher, each rank needs data from one row and one column to complete it's operation.

 #### Load Balancing